 Body Flex AM (super nutrient and immune builder),

 Berry Young Juice [my recommended vendor of wolfberry juice],

 Generally, because of the “cancer diet,” the super-fruit juices are only taken during the first month of treatment.
 On the other hand, Body Flex AM can be taken at any time.

 This is not a complete list, but it gives you the idea.
 Be careful not to use too strong of a colon cleanse.

 Partial List of Items that Target Cancer Cells (Avoid)

 Cesium Chloride / Rubidium / Potassium (used for cancer treatments) [AVOID],

 For items not on any of the above lists, it is up to you to research whether the product targets cancer cells because they are undifferentiated.

-If you disagree with something on this list or find out I have made an error in this list, or you think I should add an item to any of the lists, please contact me by email and let me know.
+If you disagree with something on this list or find out I have made an error in this list, or you think I should add an item to any of the lists, please contact us by email and let us know.